Alchemy of Souls Season 2 Review – A Welcome Return to Daeho

 Technically, Alchemy of Souls holds onto its colorful cinematography, with the multitude of settings the occasionally underappreciated backbone of every scene.
 Daeho really has been built up as a meticulously detailed world of its own, one dripping with personality, history, and life.

-Overall then, Alchemy of Souls season two has an element of both past and present to it, a quality which helps it feel both wholly unique from the first installment and equal parts familiar.
+Overall then, Alchemy of Souls season 2 has an element of both past and present to it, a quality which helps it feel both wholly unique from the first installment and equal parts familiar.
 There’s a palpable sense that the undercurrents of intensity are ready to boil into something significant at any moment too, so you’d be wise to avoid skipping over the final chapter of this story, particularly if you were a fan of what you saw in the summer.

-Netflix, Streaming Service, TV Reviews
+Netflix, Platform, TV, TV Reviews

 View all